 Architectural design is a complicated, multi-layered process that has traditionally required a significant amount of time, pondering, research, setbacks, and effort.
+You should seek input from a wide variety of sources (instructors, peers, readings, travel, etc.) but in the end your design process must be a personal synthesis of learning and experience.
 All projects, even simple ones, require multiple steps and phases to complete, each phase being a revision and progression from the previous one.
 Over the course of the next year your studio projects will get much longer, and the your ability to work constructively in a self-motivated and self-critical manner becomes increasingly important.
 This independence is, perhaps, the greatest change you will encounter from the first year.

-The 2nd year instrucotrs encourage you to be firm and committed to your ideas at each step of the way, but do not be afraid to change direction, ideas, or details.
+The 2nd year instructors encourage you to be firm and committed to your ideas at each step of the way, but do not be afraid to change direction, ideas, or details.
 Experiment!
 Don't cling so much to your own creative products that you refuse to change any or all of it.
 Invite feedback, criticism, and radical new ideas about your work, but work deliberately.

 Design studio is about process, ideas, and passion even more than about final products.
 In your work, at desk crits, and in the final portfolio instructors will be looking for evidence that you are searching and exploring for new and better ideas, that you listen to and respond constructively to feedback from your professors and peers.
+We are looking for enthusiasm, a willingness to try new things, to be bold, to take a stance, to research things you know nothing about, to take criticism, to explore new ideas, to be amazed.